chanzuckerberg/czi-prosemirror/README.md

 This project still under active development.
 There will be NPM package published later.
-For now, you can use the commit hash to include the package to `package.json`.
+For now, you can use the commit hash to include the package to your own `package.json`.

 For example: